 See what archaeological, art and industry artefacts are in the National Museum of Ireland from Offaly

-You can now download the archaeological, art and industry artefacts Access database from Offaly in the National Museum of Ireland of items donated or on loan up to 2005.
+You can download the archaeological, art and industry artefacts Access database .
+This lists all of the artefacts from Offaly in the National Museum of Ireland of items donated or on loan up to 2005.
+You need Access programme on your computer to open it.
 You can seach by townland, parish, barony, object, material, associated person, registration number, bog / river.
 There are 3329 archaeological artefacts detailed and 161 from the art and industry section.

 What do you do if you find an Archaeological object now?

 As there is no county museum or designated repository in Offaly (see Cultural Institutions Act 1997), all archaeological objects that come to light should, by law, be deposited with the National Museum, as they belong to the State (Under the National Monuments Amendment Act 1994).
 If you do find an item you should call the National Museum within 48 hours.
 Tel 01-6777444.
 The State does issue finders’ awards where appropriate.

 Heritage and Archaeological Objects on Display in Offaly